 Visitors with valid handicap permits may park in designated parking spaces in the Southwest Garage after paying the posted parking rate.

 Yates members are allowed to park for free in Southwest Garage before 9:00 a.m. and after 4:00 p.m.
-Monday through Friday with a valid Yates ID card.
+Monday through Friday with a valid Yates parking pass.
 Parking between 9:00 am and 4:00 p.m. is permitted for a fee of $4/hour with a maximum of two hours per visit.
-Student and Faculty/Staff who are members must comply to University parking policies; Yates cannot distribute parking passes to these members.
+Student and Faculty/Staff who are members must comply with University parking policies; Yates cannot distribute parking passes to these members.

 Note: Employees can not sign up for parking and Smart Benefits.

 On-Campus Parking (include all employees who work in off-campus locations and park in proximity to their offices)

 - Employees earning $118,500 and above(FICA taxable maximum) $160.98 monthly/$80.49 biweekly